 Getting a pre-purchase building and pest inspection is a vital step when purchasing an existing home.
 A pre-purchase building and pest inspection is a visual inspection of the property, that reports on major issues, minor issues and termite/borer activity or evidence.

 It is recommended that your purchase contract is reliant on your satisfaction with the outcome of your building and pest inspection.

 What is a Pre-Purchase Building Inspection?

-The pre-purchase inspection does not include items such as electrical system or any appliances within the home, plumbing, smoke alarms or swimming pools.
-There are other experts who need to be engaged if you would like these items investigated ie Electrician, plumber or swimming pool company.
+A pre-purchase inspection does not include items such as electrical systems or any appliances within the home, plumbing, smoke alarms or swimming pools.
+For an inspection of these items, you will need to engage the relevant expert.
+Such as an electrician, plumber or swimming pool inspector.

 So why are pre-purchase building inspections so important?

 The report generated from the pre-purchase inspection will identify any major issues that could be a safety hazard or impact on the livability of the property.
-It will also identify maintenance issues.
-As a buyer, you can then ascertain if the price you are paying for the property is fair given the repairs or maintenance that is recommended being undertaken.
+Maintenance issues will also be identified.
+As a buyer, you can then ascertain if the price you are paying for the property is fair given the repairs or maintenance that is recommended to be undertaken.

 After the Inspection

 After the inspection is concluded, you will receive a report detailing the faults of the house.
 A skilled inspector will make the report easy to follow and understand.
 However, if you still have questions or concerns you should contact the inspector as soon as possible.

 You may share the report with your legal team for the purchase or get quotes based on the findings of your report.
 It is advisable to repair or seek further advice on the issues that have been found and are listed as major issues in your report.